VortrexFTW/v-essentials/README.md

 Starts the server with specified snowing states, configured with cvars "fallingsnow" and "groundsnow" in `server.xml`

 ### v-spawnscreen
 Spawns your player at a specified place.
-GTA 3 spawns at Leone Mansion, Vice City at Vercetti Mansion, San Andreas at CJ's house in Grove Street, and IV at Happiness Island.
+GTA III spawns at Leone Mansion, GTA Vice City at Vercetti Mansion, GTA San Andreas at CJ's house in Grove Street, GTA IV at Happiness Island, and Mafia 1 at the freeride car lot near Salieri Bar.

 ### v-time
 Starts the server with a specified hour and minute, configured with cvars "hour" and "minute" in `server.xml`